-Unless specified otherwise in the investment conditions, the following issuer limits apply to the Fund.
+Unless specified otherwise in the Investment Conditions, the following issuer limits apply to the Fund.

-- 1. The Company may invest up to 20 percent of the assets of the Fund in securities from a single issuer (debtor). - The limit specified in No. 1 may be increased to up to 35 percent of the value of the Fund for securities from a single issuer (debtor).
-An investment up to the limit specified in Sentence 1 above is permissible only for one individual issuer (debtor). - 3.
-The Company may invest no more than 35 percent of the value of the Fund each in bonds, borrowers' notes and money market instruments of particular public issuers as defined in Section 206 Paragraph 2 KAGB. - 4.
-The Company may invest up to 25 percent of the value of the Fund in mortgage bonds, municipal bonds and debentures issued by any bank domiciled in the EU or in the EEA, respectively.
+- 1. The Company may invest up to 10 percent of the value of the Fund in securities and money market instruments from a single issuer (debtor).
+At the same time, the total value of the securities and money market instruments of these issuers (debtors) may not exceed 40 percent of the value of the Fund.
+In addition, only 5 percent of the value of the Fund may be invested in securities and money market instruments from a single issuer (debtor). - 2.
+The Company may invest no more than 35 percent of the value of the Fund each in bonds, borrowers' notes and money market instruments of particular public issuers as defined in Section 206 Paragraph 2 KAGB. - 3.
+The Company may invest up to 25 percent of the value of the Fund in mortgage bonds, municipal bonds and debentures issued by any bank domiciled in an EU member state or in another state that is a party to the Agreement on the EEA.
 A prerequisite is that the assets assumed with the bonds are structured so that they cover the liabilities of the bonds for their entire term and are designated mainly for repayments and interest payments if the issuer of the bond defaults.
-If more than 5 percent of the value of the Fund is invested in such bonds from the same issuer, the total value of these bonds may not exceed 80 percent of the value of the Fund. - 5.
+If more than 5 percent of the value of the Fund is invested in such bonds from the same issuer, the total value of these bonds may not exceed 80 percent of the value of the Fund. - 4.
 The Company may invest no more than 20 percent of the value of the Fund in a combination of the following assets: - a) securities or money market instruments issued by one and the same institution, - b) deposits at this institution, - c) the weighted counterparty risk of the transactions entered into with this institution in derivatives.